telerik/reporting-docs/knowledge-base/StepsForAddingDataSource.md

 ---
 title: Steps on how to add ObjectDataSource in a report designed in the Standalone Designer
-description: This KB article lists all of the required steps to add ObjectDataSource Compontent in the Standalone Designer.
+description: This KB article lists all of the required steps to add ObjectDataSource Component in the Standalone Designer.
 type: how-to
-page_title: Adding ObejectDataSource in the Standalone Designer
+page_title: Adding ObjectDataSource in the Standalone Designer
-slug: adding-obejectdatasiurce-in-the-standalone-designer
+slug: adding-obejectdatasource-in-the-standalone-designer
 position:
 tags:
 ticketid: 1407612